But not all controllers are the same.

-Fit a solar charge controller as part of the camper solar setup and after fitting and wiring the panels.
+Fit the solar charge controller as part of the installation of the solar setup, after fitting and wiring the panels.

 Connecting the solar charge controller to the solar panel is pretty straight forward.

-The cables should be connected in the correct order to avoid harm or damage.
+The cables and fuses should be connected in the correct order to avoid harm or damage.

 We have complete 12v solar panel wiring diagrams for 100w – 800w systems if you want to see the detailed design.

 And we have a step by step guide on how to install solar panels on RVs, campervans and motorhomes.